alchemycodelab/bootcamp-one-prework/README.md

 from Day One of the Bootcamp program and prevent being overwhelmed by the amount of new material.

-Bootcamp Prep **requires students to complete the prework for Bootcamp One**.
-The prework gives enrolled Bootcamp Prep Students a clear, step-by-step guide of what they need to achieve **before they walk into the first night of Bootcamp Prep**.
+Bootcamp Prep **requires students to complete the prework assigned for the Program**.
+The prework gives enrolled Bootcamp Prep Students a clear, step-by-step guide of what they need to achieve **before they start clasees**.
 Online resources can give students a good first look at the material.
 We understand that some things will still be confusing and may not make sense.

 ---